Privacy Notice | Suvera Ltd

 Data that we process

-If you have agreed to provide us with feedback then Suvera will process your name, your phone number, and the feedback you give us.
-We use these contact details to send you a gift voucher as a gesture of appreciation.
+IIf you have agreed to provide us with feedback then Suvera will process your name, your phone number, and the feedback you give us.

 Lawful basis for processing

-We rely on legitimate interest to process this data, based mainly on the fact that you showed an interest in providing feedback so we do not think this processing outweighs your rights and freedoms.
-Because you may give us health information, we ask for your consent to process this data at the start of each feedback session and also ask your consent for us to record the call.
+We rely on your consent to process this data, based mainly on the fact that you showed an interest in providing feedback.
+Because you may give us health information, we ask for your explicit consent to process special category data at the start of each feedback session.

 Retention period